mdeboute/hotel/CONTRIBUTING.md

 2. Re-run the test suites to ensure tests are still passing.

-3. Create a fixup commit and push to your GitLab repository (this will update your Merge Request):
+3. Create a fixup commit and push to your Github repository (this will update your Pull Request):

     ```shell
     git commit --all --fixup HEAD